Davi-o/Davi-o/README.md

 *I'm a*
 * RPG Dungeon Master 🧙‍♂️
 * Backend Developer 🧑‍💻
-* System Analysis and Development Student 🎓
+* Graduate in systems analysis 🎓
 * Lazy writer ✒️

 If someone asked me "What's your major motto to continue in this area?", I would answer: